Please leave a comment, we’d love to hear from you!

 After years of enduring sexual abuse from her father, Resha^ summoned the courage to speak out.
 She ran to the nearest police station and told them the abuse she’d been enduring.
 Social services assigned her to SIM’s Girls off the Streets project, the Redlight-Greenlight

-aftercare home in India.
+aftercare home in Asia.
 Resha’s father was arrested.
 Read more...

 Wednesday, 11 June 2014